storageos/storageos.github.io/_docs/manage/features/high-availability.md

 ## Failure modes

 Failure modes specify how StorageOS should react to node issues.

 There are three different modes:

 * **soft** is the default mode.
-It works together with the failure tolerance label to help decide whether volume should be writable or not.
-Failure tolerance specifies how many failed replicas we tolerate, defaults to (Replicas - 1) if Replicas > 0, so if there are 2 replicas it will default to 1, if there are 3 replicas, tolerance will be 2.
+It works together with the failure tolerance label to help decide whether the volume should be writable or not.
+The failure tolerance specifies how many failed replicas we tolerate, defaulting to 1 if there is only 1 replica, or replicas - 1 if there is more than 1 replica.

+  To ensure there are always two copies of the data, use `hard` mode with a single replica, or use two replicas with `soft` mode.

-* **hard** is a mode where any loss in desired replicas count will mark volume as unavailable.
+* **hard** is a mode where any loss in desired replicas count will mark the volume as unavailable and any reads or writes will fail.

-* **alwayson** is a mode where as long as any copy of the volume is alive, volume will be writable.
+* **alwayson** is a mode where as long as any copy of the volume is available the volume will be usable.

-You can select failure mode through the labels:
+You can select failure mode using labels:

 ```bash
 storageos volume create --namespace default --label storageos.com/replicas=2 --label storageos.com/failure.mode=alwayson volume-name